A prescription for projectors to compute helicity amplitudes in D dimensions: The Prescription

-This formal rewriting is not really useful unless we can further exploit the matrix structure of the external spinors' tensor product $|\psi_B \rangle \langle \psi_A|$ in the spinor space (explicitly in terms of elementary Dirac matrices).
+This formal rewriting is not really useful unless we can further exploit the matrix structure of the external spinors' tensor product $|\psi_B \rangle \langle \psi_A|$ in the spinor space (explicitly in terms of elementary Dirac matrices), so as to apply trace techniques.
 To this end, we rewrite $|\psi_B \rangle \langle \psi_A|$ by introducing an auxiliary spinor inner product along the following line: